Conservative wormholes in generalized $\kappa(\mathcal{R},\mathcal{T})$-function: Results and Conclusions

 In the second approach, we have considered a linear equation of state $p=\omega \rho$ in the conservation equation and able to generate a shape-function $b(r)=r_{_0}(r_{_0}/r)^{1/\omega}$.
 It is physically inspired WH solution for all $\omega < -1$ and also asymptotically flat as well.
 Using this shape-function we have solved for redshift function through conservation equation.
 The nature of the pressure, density and null energy condition under three forms of $\kappa(\mathcal{R},\mathcal{T})$ as $\kappa(\mathcal{T})$, $\kappa(\mathcal{R})$ and $\kappa(\mathcal{R},\mathcal{T})$ through coupling constants were provided.

 Next, we have examined few other forms of WH solutions under $\kappa(\mathcal{T})$, $\kappa(\mathcal{R})$ and $\kappa(\mathcal{R},\mathcal{T})$ gravity.
 Model I WH has constant density and pressure along with the violation of NEC.
 Model II has decreasing density and pressure, while Model III is slightly increasing in density near the throat and flat when far away from $r=r_{_0}$, while its pressure is negative and constant.
 The Model IV has increasing density and pressure outward, which might be due to direct geometric-matter coupling non-linearly through $\kappa(\mathcal{R},\mathcal{T})$.
 Surprisingly, Model V, VI and VII have exactly same density and pressure which are decreasing outward.
 Similarly, Model VIII and IX also have decreasing density and pressure.
 All these WHs (Model II-IX) satisfy the flaring-out condition, asymptotically flat and violates NEC.
-Since their equation of state parameters $\omega$ are less than -1, the throat is supported by "phantom energy" that provides a negative pressure.
+Since their equation of state parameters $\omega$ are less than -1, the throat is supported by ``phantom energy'' that provides a negative pressure.

 The equatorial view of the WHs for a constant time slice are discussed in the next section that helps to the generate the embedding surface and its revolution (Figs. \ref{fig12}-\ref{fig15}).
 For the WH1, the throat length decreases when $\omega$ decreases from $-1.2$ to $-2.0$.
 On the other hand, the throat length increases when $n$ goes from 0.1 to 0.5 in WH2.
 In the same trend, WH3 throat length also increases with the increase in $\delta$ from 0.1 to 0.5.
 The last model WH4, throat length increases with decrease in $\delta$ from $-0.01$ to $-0.09$.
+As long as the parameter $\omega<-1$, all the wormhole shape functions satisfy all the required physical conditions.
+However if $\omega > -1$, the flaring-out condition begins being violated and therefore the solutions cannot represent physical WH solutions.
+For WHII, the density and pressure has no significant effect when the $\beta$-parameter changes.
+As $\lambda$ increases, the density increases and the pressure becomes repulsive in WH1, while both remain unchanged in WH-V. In the case of WH2, as $\beta -$parameter increases the density decreases and the pressure increases.
+For WH2, the density and pressure has no significant effect when the $\beta -$parameter changes.
+For WH4 and WH7, the density and pressure decrease with increasing $\gamma-$parameter, while the wormhole remains unaffected.

 Since all these WH models are supported by phantom energy ($\omega<-1$), one can estimate how much phantom energy is required to support the throat of these WHs.
 This can be estimated by the calculating the ANEC via volume integral identifier $\mathcal{I}_V$ at the very throat of the wormholes.
 It is very clear seen from Figs. \ref{fig16} and \ref{fig17} that ANEC vanishes exactly at $r_{_0}$ for all these WH models.
 This implies that ANEC holds at the throat of these WHs and therefore minimum exotic matter is required to hold it.
 Finally, it is concluded that the WH models presented here hold conservation equation, asymptotically flat (except constant redshift function model), holds flaring-out condition, supported by phantom energy and ANEC holds at the throat.